-Heading to the majestic and beautiful island of Bali soon?
+Heading to the majestic and beautiful island of Bali soon but not sure what to pack?
 In addition to a plethora of swimsuits and a beach bumming attitude, make sure to remember these 10 essential things to pack for Bali, Indonesia!

-So instead of stressing out, chill out and read up on this list of essential things to pack for Bali:
+So instead of stressing out, chill out and read up on this list of what to pack for Bali to make your incredible.

 1. $35 US in Cash

 US dollars go a long way in Bali, especially if you’re planning to buy a 30-day extendable visa when you arrive.

 Unlike the free 30-day visa, which is not extendable whatsoever (meaning you are required to leave after 30 days), the $35 visa can be extended by another 30 days.

 Additionally, having some US dollars on you can be a means of backup in some situations.